Royal Marine Depot, Deal: North Infantry Barracks

+The Navy (1796-1869)

+Again, the Navy' links to Deal long predate the 1790s, when the Royal Naval Hospital was established (which later formed part of the Depot).
+Deal was the nearest settlement to the Downs, a crucially important anchorage frequented by the Navy from its beginnings.
+In the course of the 17th century a Naval Yard was established, and subsequently expanded along the shoreline to the north of Deal Castle, to serve the vessels anchored off the shore.

+In 1652, during the Commonwealth period, the Admiralty Committee hired a house in Deal to serve as a naval hospital (run under contract and staffed from Surgeons' Hall).
+In the mid-18th century, the aforementioned George Leith Esq. contracted to provide a naval hospital in the town.

 Royal Naval Hospital

-In the 1750s the Royal Navy had built hospitals at Haslar and Stonehouse, close to the key Naval anchorages of Portsmouth Harbour and Plymouth Sound, respectively.
-Following the start of the French Revolutionary Wars, the decision was taken to establish a similar hospital at Deal, serving The Downs (another key anchorage).
-There was already a (privately-run) hospital in Deal serving the needs of sick and injured Naval personnel and this was purchased by the Navy in 1796.
+The Leith family opened a new hospital on the Strand in the late 1780s, and this was purchased by the Navy in 1796.
 A few years later plans were drawn up for its improvement and expansion: it was to have accommodation for 300 patients in wards arranged across all three floors.
 Wings extended behind the main frontage at either end; the longer wing to the south contained a laundry and wash house.
 The apsidal room to the rear of the main entrance was the operating theatre, which also served as a chapel.
 Separate buildings to the west included a cookhouse, the dispensary, 'rooms for insane patients' and a dead house (behind which was laid out a small cemetery).
-The new hospital was completed in 1804; however in 1812 part of the main block had to be rebuilt after the original structure was destroyed by lightning.
+The new hospital was completed in 1804; however in 1812 a substantial part of the main block had to be rebuilt after the original structure was struck by lightning.
 Later, additional land was purchased and two pairs of large semi-detached houses were built, for the Governor, Physician, Surgeon and Agent of the hospital.

+In 1864 HM Naval Yard, Deal was closed and the Admiralty sold the land to the Conservative Land Society, which demolished the remaining buildings and built 'first-class lodging-houses' on the site.

+The Royal Marines (1869-1996)

-In 1861, the Royal Marine Depot, Deal was established here (to train recruits for the Royal Marine Light Infantry).
+In 1861, the Royal Marine Depot, Deal was established within the hospital complex (to train recruits for the Royal Marine Light Infantry).
 Initially staffed by 2 officers, 12 NCOs and 33 privates, it welcomed its first 100 recruits on 10 May that year; by August it was fully operational with 400 recruits in training.